 Before most organizations/businesses offer employment or admission to applicants, they mostly request the individual's police check certificate.
 While the police check is an important legal requirement before working in some institutions (Child care, aged care, disabled and vulnerable groups), it is less severe in others.

 However, most organisations conduct a police check before employment to reduce the risk of fraudulent activities or any other damage to their brand through "potential recurring" individual behaviours.

 A Police check is a record that contains all the disclosable court outcomes (DCOs) or the no disclosable court outcome (NDCO) of an individual.
 The Police check is authorized and issued by Police authorities in Australia.

-It is common to feel quite uneasy when expecting your Police Check Australia result, even when you are sure that there are no prior convictions to your name.
-Also, among those who have prior convictions; they are unsure which offences will show up or which might be considered "spent" or Not-disclosable (NDCO).
+It is common to feel quite uneasy when expecting your police check Australia result, even when you are sure that there are no prior convictions to your name.

 A No disclosable Court Outcomes (NDCO): it means that an individual has a clean slate, and does not have any criminal history for release.

-Disclosable Court Outcomes: When issued with a DCO, it usually contains details of the conviction excluding spent charges.
+Disclosable Court Outcomes: When issued with a DCO, it usually contains details of the conviction.

 You should fill up the entire required field including maiden name, aliases, all previous addresses, and more.

 After submission, your data is compared with information on the Police criminal database.
 If there are no convictions against your data, the certificate returns as a No Disclosable Court Outcomes (NDCO).
 Else, it returns with details of your convictions with a result that states Disclosable Court Outcomes (DCO).

 There are two main ways of applying for a police check Australia;